-As anyone who has ever cooked with meat or fish will tell you, it’s not always super easy to tell when these various sources of protein are ready to be eaten, especially since the cook times differ depending upon the exact nature of what you’re preparing.
-However, unless you’re cooking large cuts of meat, you don’t need much more than a finger to tell when your meal is ready to go from the kitchen to the plate.
+As anyone who has ever grilled meat or fish will tell you, it's not always super easy to tell when these various sources of protein are ready to be eaten, especially since the cook times differ depending upon the exact nature of what you're preparing.
+However, unless you're cooking large cuts of meat, you don't need much more than a finger to tell when your meal is ready to go from grill to plate.

 In other words, there's no use for any fancy thermometers or gadgets to alert you when you're burger is a perfect medium-rare, because there are some simple visual cues, ideal temperatures, and techniques to keep in mind so you can tell exactly when your favorite meats have been properly cooked to your liking.